bersalazar/bersalazar.github.io/posts/voices.md

 ---

-A reflection inspired from the words of David Foster Wallace in his 'This is water' speech.

-His life and death are an example of the brilliance of awareness and the strength of the voices.
+David Foster Wallace's life and death are an example of the brilliance of awareness and the strength of the voices.